-Roth is a sociologist of race, ethnicity, and immigration, with substantive interests in multiracial populations and identities, intersections of race and genomics, Latin America and Latinx populations, and transnational processes.
-Her research focuses on how social processes challenge racial and ethnic boundaries and transform classification systems.
+Roth is a sociologist of race, ethnicity, and immigration, with substantive interests in multiracial populations and identities, intersections of race and genomics, racial conceptualization, Latin America and Latinx populations, and transnational processes.
+Her research focuses on how social processes – such as immigration, interracial marriage, or taking genetic ancestry tests – challenge racial and ethnic boundaries and transform classification systems.

 Roth’s first book, Race Migrations: Latinos and the Cultural Transformation of Race (Stanford University Press 2012) examines how immigration changes cultural concepts of race, not only for the migrants themselves, but also for their host society, and for the societies they left behind.
 The book received the Isis Duarte Prize from the Haiti-Dominican Republic Section of the Latin American Studies Association and an Eduardo Bonilla-Silva Outstanding Book Award Honourable Mention from the Society for the Study of Social Problems Division on Racial and Ethnic Minorities.